-The first sign of a rat infestation in your Pittsburgh home is their droppings.
+The first sign of a rat infestation in your Pittsburgh, PA home is their droppings.
 Larger than mouse droppings, Norway rat droppings are dark and cylindrical.
 Rats will usually find specific, hidden places to urinate and leave their droppings.

-Because their teeth never stop growing, rats can chew through electrical wires, solid wood, hard plastic, and even metal, especially if there are large numbers of them in an area.
+Because their teeth never stop growing, rats can chew through electrical wires, solid wood, hard plastic, and even metal, especially if there are large numbers in an area.